A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures: Introduction

 \section{Introduction}

 Radio technosignature searches have increased dramatically both in scope and complexity since the early days of the search for extraterrestrial intelligence \citep[][and references therein]{drak65, Tarter2001, Tarter2010, drak11}.
 In the past three years alone, the UCLA SETI Group's radio technosignature detection algorithms have undergone multiple levels of improvements, increasing the total number of detections in a typical 2-hour observing window by more than an order of magnitude \citep{Pinchuk2019, Margot2021}.
-Our current pipeline detects 200 times more signals per unit bandwidth per unit integration time than recent Breakthrough Listen (BL) searches \citep{Enriquez2017, Price2020, gajj21}.
+Our current pipeline detects $\sim$200 times more signals per unit bandwidth per unit integration time than recent Breakthrough Listen (BL) searches \citep{Enriquez2017, Price2020, gajj21} with the same telescope, receiver, and detection threshold.
 We have also improved our radio frequency interference (RFI) excision algorithms, yielding RFI classification accuracies of $>99\%$ on data sets with millions of candidate signals.
 Other groups are making progress along these lines as well.
 For instance, the custom hardware system that enabled the early 90s NASA High Resolution Microwave Survey was migrated to a software platform whose RFI excision capabilities have continued to evolve~\citep{Harp2016}. \citet{traas21} reported the results from a search of 28 targets selected from the \textit{TESS} Input Catalog and also described an improvement to the BL RFI excision technique.
 Despite these advancements, RFI remains the biggest challenge to the search for technosignatures. \citet{Pinchuk2019} and \citet{Margot2021} described several pitfalls of current RFI identification algorithms that rely on inferred signal properties, such as estimates of frequency and frequency drift rate.
 They suggested that these hurdles might be overcome by an algorithm that instead examines the structure of candidate signals in time-frequency space.
 Because the time-frequency structure of a signal resembles an image, we can readily apply modern computer vision techniques to this problem, as also suggested by \citet{Cox2018}, \citet{Zhang2018}, \citet{Harp2019}, and \citet{BLML2020}.

 The last decade (2010-2020) has seen considerable advances in the field of Convolutional Neural Networks (CNNs).
 In 2012, \citet{alexnet} introduced the AlexNet architecture, which won the ImageNet ILSVRC challenge \citep{ILSVRC15} the same year.
 This architecture achieved a top-five error rate of $17\%$, which represents the percentage of test images (256$\times$256 pixels) for which the network's top five predictions, chosen from a total of 1000 classes, did not include the correct answer.
 This was an unprecedented accomplishment at the time.
 An explosion of CNN architectures followed in subsequent years, each performing better than the last \citep{vgg, googlenet, resnet, xception}.
 Modern CNN architectures have achieved top-five error rates of $3\%$ or less \citep[e.g.,][]{tan2019efficientnet}.